softwareconstruction240/softwareconstruction/chess/0-chess-moves/chess-moves.md

 #### Queen

 Queens are the most powerful piece and may move in straight lines and diagonals as far as there is open space.
 If there is an enemy piece at the end of the line, they may move to that position and capture the enemy piece.
-(In simpler terms, Queens can take all moves a Rook or Bishop could take from the Queens position).
+(In simpler terms, Queens can take all moves a Rook or Bishop could take from the Queen's position).

 ### Board Setup